pedrovazquezax/RoadToWWDC/_posts/2020-02-19-Data-Entry.md

 	 }

 We’ve just created a view to display  a text field and a label.

-Now, we need to recieve the the entry from the user on the text field and write it on the label.
+Now, we need to receive the entry from the user on the text field and write it on the label.

 Add the following code after our last line on lastView():